Reactive-Extensions/RxJS/doc/mapping/bacon.js/whyrx.md

 But, before we get started, why use RxJS over Bacon.js?

-## Why RxJS versus Bacon.js ##

-There are a number of reasons why RxJS makes sense to use versus Bacon.js.
-Some of these include:
-- Performance
-- Interoperability With The Libraries You Use
-- Browser Compatibility
-- A Commitment to Standards
-- Swappable Concurrency Layer
-- Backpressure
-- Build What You Want
-- Many Examples and Tutorials
-- Extensive Documentation

 ### Performance ###

 RxJS has always been committed to providing the best performance available on any given JavaScript platform.
 Whether it is providing a small footprint for an `Observable` instance, to providing the capability of using `setImmediate` versus `setTimeout` versus `requestAnimationFrame`, all by choosing a different scheduler.
 In addition, since RxJS is written in regular JavaScript versus CoffeeScript, there are a lot more optimizations that can be made by hand to ensure performance.